sto3014/LRPhotos/README.md

        * hbPhotosDisplayID.workflow
 4. Restart Lightroom

 Adobe Lightroom Classic needs to access System Events using Apple Script.
-When you try to access the Photos app for the first time, the system will ask for permission. sudo tccutil reset AppleEvents com.adobe.LightroomClassicCC7
+When you access the Photos app for the first time, the system will ask for permission.

 ## Usage